Kenneth Tsang

 Kenneth Tsang's star on Avenue of Stars, Hong Kong.

-Kenneth Tsang Kong (曾江; 5 October 1934 – 27 April 2022) was a Hong Kong actor.
-Tsang's career spanned 50 years and included a variety of acting roles.
-Tsang won the Best Supporting Actor Award at the 34th Hong Kong Film Awards in 2015.
+Kenneth Tsang Kong (曾江; born Tsang Wing-kong; courtesy name Koon-yat; 5 October 1934 – 27 April 2022) was a Hong Kong actor, whose career spanned nearly 70 years and over 200 film roles.
+A romantic leading man in Cantonese dramas and martial arts films during the 1960s and '70s, he gained international recognition for his supporting roles in contemporary crime and action pictures during the following decades, most notably in the films of John Woo.
+He also appeared in several Hollywood productions.

+Aged 81, Tsang won the Hong Kong Film Award for Best Supporting Actor for his performance in Overheard 3 (2014), with a previous nomination for Overheard 2 (2011).
+In 2022, the year of his death, he received the Huading Award for Lifetime Achievement.

 Early life and education

-Tsang Koon-yat was born in Shanghai with family roots in Jida, Zhuhai, Guangdong.
+Tsang Wing-kong was born in Shanghai with family roots in Jida, Zhuhai, Guangdong.
 Tsang attended high school in Wah Yan College, Hong Kong and then Wah Yan College, Kowloon.
-He attended McMurry College, Abilene, Texas for his freshman year and transferred to University of California, Berkeley, where he received a degree in architecture.
+He received his university education in the United States, attending McMurry College in Abilene, Texas for his freshman year and transferred to University of California, Berkeley, where he received a degree in architecture.

 Career

 Tsang returned to Hong Kong in the early 1960s as an architect but was unsatisfied by the work.
 His younger sister by 2 years, Jeanette Lin (林翠), was a film star at the time and provided Tsang with several connections in the industry which boosted his acting career.

 Tsang's film debut was in the movie The Feud (1955) when he was 21, which was followed by a role in Who Isn't Romantic?
 (1956).
 In the mid-1960s, Tsang starred in detective films and classic kung fu movies with Hong Kong teen idols Connie Chan Po-chu and Josephine Siao.
 Tsang also appeared in a few Wong Fei-Hung movies in the late 1960s.

 In 1986, Tsang worked as taxi cab owner, Ken, in John Woo's A Better Tomorrow.
 Subsequent collaborations with Woo included the role of Ken in A Better Tomorrow 2 in 1987, police officer Danny Lee's murdered partner in The Killer in 1989, and the strict adoptive father of Chow Yun-fat, Leslie Cheung and Cherie Chung in Once a Thief in 1991.

 Tsang also filmed several Singaporean Chinese dramas during the 1990s, notably the 1995 epic The Teochew Family and The Unbeatables II in 1996.

 Up to this point, Tsang had played roles in mainly Hong Kong movies.
 His first Hollywood film was The Replacement Killers (1998), also the Hollywood debut of co-star Chow Yun-fat.
 Tsang appeared alongside Chow once again in Anna and the King as well as Jackie Chan in Rush Hour 2.
 Tsang played General Moon in the James Bond film Die Another Day (2002), and he continued to appear in films from Hong Kong.